Milo-D/libvmcu-Virtual-MCU-Library/README.md

 [XI Wiki](#Wiki)

 # How MDX works
-MDX accepts AVR Hex Files as input and decodes them.
+MDX accepts AVR Hex Files (Intel Hex) as input and decodes them.
 Then, a readable Assembly Source File is reconstructed from the decoded Hexdump.
 Now you are able to step through the Source Code and see what really happens.